In this SOG backpack review, I will dive into all the important details of the SOG Opord to give you an honest review you can trust.

 - Includes left/right tubing ports for accessing hydration pockets

-- Multiple adjustable security straps
+- Multiple adjustable compression straps

 - Gray and sand color options